 Channel Selection Frameworks

 With so many possibilities and a million things to do, it’s hard to decide where to put your marketing efforts.
-These frameworks will help you find your killer acquisition channels.
+These marketing frameworks will help you find your killer acquisition channels.

 The ICE Score